ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-devtools_styles">devtools_styles</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-devtools_textCallback">devtools_textCallback</a></td>
 			<td>The old CKEditor 4 Developer Tools plugin is not available for CKEditor 5.
-However, check out the new {@link framework/development-tools#ckeditor-5-inspector CKEditor 5 inspector} which is a far more advanced tool that will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.</td>
+However, check out the new {@link framework/development-tools#ckeditor-5-inspector CKEditor 5 inspector}.
+It is a far more advanced tool that will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.</td>
 		</tr>
 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-dialog_backgroundCoverColor">dialog_backgroundCoverColor</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-dialog_backgroundCoverOpacity">dialog_backgroundCoverOpacity</a></td>